Upskilling Strategy: Why You Need One for Your Workforce

 Amazon: In September 2021, Amazon pledged $1.2 billion to offer 300,000 employees access to education and skills training programs through 2025 [1].
 This initiative is part of Amazon’s Upskilling 2025 pledge, with programs designed to help employees build modern skills needed for higher-paying technical or non-technical roles within Amazon and overall.

-JPMorgan Chase: In 2019, JPMorgan invested $350 million in the New Skills at Work program, aiming to provide skills training to workers in the financial sector [2].
-The focus here is on creating pathways to higher-paying, in-demand jobs within the company and industry.
+JPMorgan Chase: In 2019, JPMorgan invested $350 million in the New Skills at Work program, which aims to provide skills training to workers in the financial sector [2].
+The focus is on creating pathways to higher-paying, in-demand jobs within the company and industry.

 Walmart: Walmart has implemented various upskilling initiatives through its Walmart Academies and programs.
 In 2022, Walmart launched its College2Career program, which provides a training program for recent college graduates to work with Walmart leaders and learn how to manage Walmart stores effectively [3].
 Walmart also has programs to cover college tuition for its workforce.